Climbing Mt Fuji with my 70yo mum; Our Experience

 Meeting everyone was great.
 We had been in contact for the last 12 months or so about climbing, the right gear, the itinerary etc, so to finally meet all these heroes was beautiful.
 After a quick stop in Tokyo, we were at the foot of Mount Fuji.
 Here we did some tourist stuff for a day, and had an early night before the 2 day/1 night climb commenced.
 That evening you could feel the nervous tension in the group.
 What seemed like a fun adventure when we all agreed to do it, suddenly became a daunting prospect.
 Altitude, weather, fitness, injuries.
 Could we do it?
 With almost $20k raised, there was a lot riding on it.
 Not to mention the personal pressure.
 To go for success, you have to risk failure.
 And the risk of failure was palpable that evening.

-For the younger among our group, and other Fuji climbers, it takes the average person between 5 and 7 hours to climb Mount Fuji from the Subaru 5th Station to the summit via the Yoshida Trail (3.5-5 hours to the hut, then another 1.5-2 hours to the summit in the morning), and then another 3 to 5 hours to descend.
-We reached the 5th station around 10am, and after a pit-stop and coffee break we got going at 11am.
+For the younger among our group and other Fuji climbers, it takes the average person between 5 and 7 hours when climbing Mt Fuji from the Subaru 5th Station to the summit via the Yoshida Trail (3.5-5 hours to the hut, then another 1.5-2 hours to the summit in the morning), and then another 3 to 5 hours to descend.
+We reached the 5th station around 10am, and after a pit-stop and coffee break, we got going at 11am.
 Sunset was around 6.30pm, which gave us 7 hours or so to reach the hut.
 And besides, if we were late, we’d skip dinner, we just had to make it that far.
 Focused.

 And we were off.
 Most of the group were a little ahead of us while my mum and I held back, pacing ourselves.
 Actually, my mum had been in La Paz, Bolivia last year on her travels, the altitude there was 3000m+ and she was almost hospitalised with altitude sickness and had to leave urgently.
 As we started our Fuji climb, the experience from last year was playing on her mind for sure, and she could feel the shortness of breath immediately, as we set off at 2,300m.